-- Do not shoot, handle, or consume any animal that is abnormal or appears to be sick.
+- Do not shoot, handle, or consume any animal that is unusually thin or appears to be sick.

-- Wear latex or rubber gloves when field dressing your deer.
+- Wear latex or rubber gloves when field-dressing.

 - Do not saw through bone and avoid cutting through the brain or spinal cord (backbone).

-- Minimize handling of brain, spinal tissues, or fluids.
+- Minimize handling of brain and spinal tissues and associated fluids.

 - Avoid consuming brain, spinal cord, eyes, spleen, tonsils, and lymph nodes of deer.
-Normal field dressing, coupled with boning out a carcass, will remove most, if not all, of these body parts.
+Normal field-dressing, coupled with boning out a carcass, will remove most of these body parts.

-- If you have your deer commercially processed, request that your animal be processed individually, without meat from other animals being added.
+- If a deer is commercially processed, request that your deer is processed individually, without the additional of meat from other deer.

-Although CWD has never been diagnosed in a human, other diseases that can be transmitted to humans during the field-dressing of deer include:
+Although CWD has never been diagnosed in a human, other diseases that can be carried by deer and potentially transmitted to humans include:

 - Q Fever

 How can you avoid pathogen exposure while handling a deer carcass?
 Wear gloves!
-Gloves will not only protect against viruses, bacteria, and parasites, but also against creatures such as ticks, which carry their own host of pathogens.
-Disposable or rubber gloves (wash them well!) provide a physical barrier between deer and hunter.
+Gloves will not only protect against viruses, bacteria, and parasites, but also against ticks, which carry their own host of pathogens.
+Disposable or rubber gloves (wash them well!) provide a physical barrier between a deer and a hunter.

-If you do begin to feel ill within a few weeks of exposure to dead wildlife, contact your doctor!
+If you begin to feel ill within a few days or weeks of exposure to dead wildlife, contact your doctor!
 Remember to tell them that you have been handling a dead animal, even if it looked healthy and even if you were wearing gloves.
-Early symptoms of many pathogens transmitted by wildlife can resemble other diseases, so you need to let your doctor know what you have been up to!
+Early symptoms of many pathogens transmitted by wildlife can resemble other diseases, such as the flu, so you need to let your doctor know what you have been up to!